 Cannabis terpenes contribute to the enjoyment of cannabis.
 They also affect the high a user gets from using marijuana.

-For more information and insights on cannabis, please explore the other sections of our blog.
+For more information and insights on cannabis, including the best way to smoke it, please explore the other sections of our blog.